ernesto1/monochrome/README.md

 USB devices are available for you to mix and match to the hardware you have available.

 These elements are considered **optional** and will only **appear** when the device is connected.
-See the wiki entry for how to configure these for your system.
+See the wiki entry for [how to configure these devices](https://github.com/ernesto1/monochrome/wiki#usb-drives) for your system.

 ![usb](images/usbStorage.png)
 # How to install